squabbi/maowdroid/_posts/pixel-4/2019-11-20-root-pixel-4-android-10.md

 This is because the places where the terminal will look through to find the command to run (for example: `fastboot devices`) is the current directory and the PATH environment variable.

+A shortcut on Windows, navigate to the folder where the platform tools are located.
+Then go to the address bar and type in "cmd" and press `Enter`.
+A command prompt window will be opened in the current directory (the platform tools folder), and you'll be able to use `adb` and `fastboot` from there.
+Keep the terminal window open as we'll need to use that throughout the guide.

 If you wish to be able to run `adb` & `fastboot` from any terminal, irrespective of its current directory, you will need to ensure that the location of the platform tools folder is in a permanent place (more or less, you can change the PATH environment variable if you ever move the location of the platform tools).

 Take a look at this video here, a guide on adding the platform tools to the PATH environment variable on Windows.
 Once you follow this, you'll be able to run `adb` and `fastboot` commands from any terminal without having to change directories to where the platform tools are located each time you want to use it.